emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 appropriate or enabled.

 In most situations, the EAP peer will have no network access during the authentication process.
-It will therefore no way of correlating the server identity given in the certificate presented by the EAP server with a hostname, as is done with other protocols such as HTTPS.
+It will therefore have no way of correlating the server identity given in the certificate presented by the EAP server with a hostname, as is done with other protocols such as HTTPS.
 Therefore, if the EAP peer has no preconfigured trust anchor, it will